Can you search YouTube comments?

 What are the limits of searching YouTube comments?

-Every method on this page inherits YouTube's constraints, and it is better to know them before you rely on the results.
+Every method on this page inherits YouTube's constraints and it is better to know them before you rely on the results.

-• Spam and bots skew counts.
+- Spam and bots skew counts.
 "Great video!" repeated four thousand times is not signal.
 Any honest count has to discount it.

-• Sorting is not ranking.
+- Sorting is not ranking.
 YouTube's "top comments" ordering reflects engagement, not relevance to your question.

 Google publishes the mechanics of the comment endpoints in its YouTube Data API documentation, including the separate call needed to page through replies.
-Any tool claiming to have read "every comment" that never made that second call has read roughly half of the conversation.
+Any tool claiming to have read "every comment" that never made that second call has read about half of the conversation.

 Can you search YouTube comments by user?